-They’re trying to block people with Medicaid coverage from accessing preventive care at Planned Parenthood health centers — including birth control, cancer screenings, and STD/STI testing and treatment.
+They’re seeking to stop people with Medicaid coverage, or who obtain reproductive health care through Title X, from accessing preventive care at Planned Parenthood health centers — including birth control, cancer screenings, and STD/STI testing and treatment.

 Myth #1: Other providers can absorb Planned Parenthood’s patient base